Simons Brick Company, Plant Number 4, Santa Monica

 C. C. Almons was the plant foreman, and he was succeeded William C. Smelser in 1912, Charles Klinkman in 1915,

 Harry Maupin in 1930, and L.H.
 Lackey in 1933.

 View of the drying sheds of the Simons Brick Company in Santa Monica, 1939.

 Courtesy of the Santa Monica Public Library Image Archives, City Collection.

 The clay pit was on the east side of the plant.
 The pit was mined to a depth of 25 to 30 feet.
-The clay was scraped
+In 1913, the clay

 into a hopper and then fed onto a belt conveyor, which elevated the clay to the plant.
 In the plant, the clay